Environmental movement: United Kingdom

+For most of the century from 1850 to 1950, the primary environmental cause was the mitigation of air pollution.
+The Coal Smoke Abatement Society was formed in 1898 making it one of the oldest environmental NGOs.
+It was founded by artist Sir William Blake Richmond, frustrated with the pall cast by coal smoke.
+Although there were earlier pieces of legislation, the Public Health Act 1875 required all furnaces and fireplaces to consume their own smoke.
 Systematic and general efforts on behalf of the environment only began in the late 19th century; it grew out of the amenity movement in Britain in the 1870s, which was a reaction to industrialization, the growth of cities, and worsening air and water pollution.
 Starting with the formation of the Commons Preservation Society in 1865, the movement championed rural preservation against the encroachments of industrialisation.
 Robert Hunter, solicitor for the society, worked with Hardwicke Rawnsley, Octavia Hill, and John Ruskin to lead a successful campaign to prevent the construction of railways to carry slate from the quarries, which would have ruined the unspoilt valleys of Newlands and Ennerdale.
 This success led to the formation of the Lake District Defence Society (later to become The Friends of the Lake District).

 In 1893 Hill, Hunter and Rawnsley agreed to set up a national body to coordinate environmental conservation efforts across the country; the "National Trust for Places of Historic Interest or Natural Beauty" was formally inaugurated in 1894.
-The organisation obtained secure footing through the 1907 National Trust Bill, which gave the trust the status of a statutory corporation. and the bill was passed in August 1907.
+The organisation obtained secure footing through the 1907 National Trust Bill, which gave the trust the status of a statutory corporation, and the bill was passed in August 1907.
 Early interest in the environment was a feature of the Romantic movement in the early 19th century.
 The poet William Wordsworth had travelled extensively in England's Lake District and wrote that it is a "sort of national property in which every man has a right and interest who has an eye to perceive and a heart to enjoy".